nishtha-sys/nishtha-sys/README.md

 ## 🙋‍♀️ About Me

-I'm a highly motivated AI/ML Engineer and Full-Stack Developer with hands-on experience building real-world, production-ready projects.
+AI/ML Engineer and Full-Stack Developer with hands-on experience building real-world, production-ready projects.
 I thrive at the intersection of artificial intelligence and software engineering — turning ideas into impactful, scalable solutions.

-My mission is to build AI-driven products that solve meaningful real-world problems, contribute to innovative startups, and continuously grow at the cutting edge of tech.
+I build AI-driven products that solve meaningful real-world problems, contribute to innovative startups, and continuously grow at the cutting edge of tech.

 ---